bonner1022/Linux/Basics.md

 we also use `cd /` to navigate to the root directory of the machine.
 We use `ls` at each step to verify the results.

 <img width="620" alt="cd" src="https://github.com/user-attachments/assets/11de80c7-feae-4a27-bc8d-a0bbb37fb9d9" />

+### Installing, Updating and Working with Text Editors